 Based on the analysis, the SDQ-A has a number of advantages.
-To begin with, it gives a wider profile of difficulties and uses very simple language.
+To begin with, it gives a wider profile of difficulties and usesing very simple language.
 A validated Arabic version is available and has proven to be efficient in identifying clinical caseness and differentiating between the community sample and the psychiatric sample of students with a high rate of accuracy which suggests strength in the accuracy of measurement of the SDQ-A (Alyahri & Goodman, 2006).
 De Vries et al. (2018) tested the South African SDQ version and found that the SDQ could be reliably used to measure the clinical caseness of emotional and behavioural difficulties in the country.
-The authors did note that the SDQ was feasible to respond to and recommended the generation of country-specific cut-off scores.
-The research also indicated that various sub-scales of the SDQ had good internal consistency.
+The authors did note that the SDQ was feasible to respond to and recommended the generation of country-country-specific cut-off scores.
+The research also indicated that the various sub-scales of the SDQ had good internal consistency.
 Furthermore, it was observed by the present researcher that the SDQ-A was easy to understand by the respondents of this study while the RCADS-A was not.
 The SDQ-A has been validated and is available and tested in prior research.
-Although, internal consistency was higher in the RCADS-A compared to the SDQ-A (with the exception of the depression scale in boys), the SDQ subscales have fewer items (n = 5) which tends to reduce alpha.
-In addition, total SDQ assesses externalising and internalising problems so we might expect lower alphas compared to the RCADS which focuses on internalising problems (anxiety and depression).
+Although, with the exception of the depression scale in boys, internal consistency was higher in the RCADS-A compared to the SDQ-A (with the exception of the depression scale in boys), the SDQ subscales have fewer items $(n=\underline{\underline{\phantom{a}}}5)$ which tends to reduce alpha. -In additionAlso, total SDQ assesses externalising and internalising problems so we might expect lower alphas compared to the RCADS which focuses on internalising problems (anxiety and depression).
 In addition, the questions are worded much more simply in the SDQ-A and the instrument has only three Likert choices whereas the RCADS-A has longer sentences and four response options.
-Thus, the SDQ-A is easy to administer and complete in comparison to the RCADS-A. Wolpert et al. (2014) have noted that "the SDQ has the greatest evidence for norms so is most likely to be able to be used for comparison" (p.
+Thus, the SDQ-A is easy to administer and complete in comparison to the RCADS-A. Wolpert et al. (2014) have noted that, "the SDQ has the greatest evidence for norms so is mostly likely to be able to be used for comparison" (p.
 68).

-Based on these results, it is deemed advantageous to use a broad-based measure such as the SDQ-A for the evaluation of emotional and behavioural disorders in UAE adolescents, since the RCADS-A did not have acceptable internal consistency across all subscales and gender, making it unsuitable to use the measure in the context of boys with depression.
-In this regard, it would be better to use a broad-based measure that includes both emotional and behavioural problems.
-However, in this bilingual sample, the RCADS-A correlated strongly with the RCADS-E, and the strong correlation with the

-SDQ-A demonstrated good concurrent validity for the RCADS-A suggesting that it might be useful in clinical practice.
+Based on these results, it is deemed advantageous to use a broad-based measure such as the SDQ-A for the evaluation of emotional and behavioural disorders in UAE adolescents youth, since the RCADS-A did not have acceptable internal consistency across all subscales and gender, making it unsuitable to use the measure in the context of boys with depression.
+In this regard, it would be better to use a broad-based measure that includes both emotional and behavioural problems externalising and internalising problems.
+However, in this bilingual sample, the RCADS-A correlated strongly with the RCADS-E, and the strong correlation with the SDQ-A demonstrated good concurrent validity for the RCADS-A suggesting that it might be useful in clinical practice.